tloloum/DebrisTracer/README.md

  git clone https://github.com/tloloum/DebrisTracer.git
 ```

-2. At the root of the repository, run
+2. At the root of the repository, run (it can take a while)

 ```
 ./install.sh